 Humans are great but we're prone to error — let the robots do the work.
 Your team is now free to focus on much more important tasks.

 We work at the intersection of drones and cutting edge artificial intelligence.
 Until recently, drones were only suited for flying outdoors at high altitudes.
 Today, they're smarter than ever before.
-Combine these flying robots with our proprietary AI and you've got Ware — the first scalable solution for warehouse inventory automation.
+Combine this with our proprietary AI and you've got Ware — the first scalable solution for warehouse inventory automation.